How to Plan a Romantic Trip for Two to Italy on a Tight Budget

 Traveling isn’t cheap, but with careful budgeting, research and planning, it doesn’t have to break the bank.
 Luckily, I've done a lot of the work already, so you don't have to!
 Keep reading to find out how to save on transportation, accommodation, food and activities and have your perfect vacation-for-two in Italy on a budget.

 Saving on Transportation

 Look for cheap flights.
-If you’re planning a multi-city trip, like we did, look up which destinations are the cheapest to fly into and out of on Expedia, and plan the order of your stops accordingly.
-If you’re flying from elsewhere in Europe, like we were, Ryanair is your best bet for super-cheap tickets, as long as you don’t check luggage (very doable even for long trips if you plan a couple of stops where you can do laundry).
-If you’re coming from the US, unfortunately you’re going to need to spend more on flights—but check out budget airlines like Norwegian Air, and use Expedia to track ticket prices over a period of several days before buying, to try to snag tickets on a day when the price is low.
-Ideally, you'll want to buy tickets about two months in advance.
+If you’re planning a multi-city trip, use Expedia to find out which destinations are the cheapest to fly into and out of and plan the order of your stops accordingly.
+If you’re flying from elsewhere in Europe, like we were, Ryanair is your best bet for super-cheap tickets, as long as you don’t check luggage.
+(This is very doable even for long trips if you plan a couple of stops where you can do laundry.)
+If you’re coming from the US, there's no getting around the hefty prices of flights—but check out budget airlines like Norwegian Air, and use Expedia to track ticket prices over a period of several days before buying, to try to snag tickets on a day when the price is low.
+Ideally, you should buy tickets about two months in advance.

 Once you’ve got your flights nailed down, buy train tickets in advance to get the best prices.
 It’s very easy to take trains between cities in Italy; with the Trainline app you can get tickets right on your smartphone, even for the no-frills regional trains.